School of Journalism and Mass Communications

 Pre-req: JMC 301 with a minimum grade of C.

-Students will analyze advertising problems, propose strategic solutions, create messages and present strategies.
+Students will analyze advertising problems, propose strategic solutions, create messages and present strategies to a client.
 Students will write, design and produce advertising for a variety of media.

-Pre-req: JMC 380 with a minimum grade of D and JMC 383 with a minimum grade of D.
+Pre-req: JMC 380 with a minimum grade of C and JMC 383 with a minimum grade of C.

-Covers special circumstances faced by electronic media managers including programming, legal constraints, employment practices, technologocal developments, social pressures, impact of the Internet and other concerns.
+Covers special circumstances faced by electronic media managers including programming, audience development, legal constraints, employment practices, technological developments, social pressures and other concerns.

 Fundamentals of researching and writing the popular, factual magazine article; techniques of selling articles to magazines.